 Eighty-eight per cent of SCAD patients are women, many young and otherwise healthy.
 In most cases, they have no traditional risk factors for heart disease and no warning signs.
 And when it happens, SCAD is often under-diagnosed because it can be difficult to detect on traditional angiograms.

 “I’ve seen so many horror stories,” says Dr. Jacqueline Saw, Canada’s leading expert on SCAD.

 Dr. Saw, based at the University of British Columbia, has developed a classification to analyze angiograms that will help doctors detect SCAD.
-She and her team at the University of British Columbia are also following more than a thousand patients, tracking everything from what triggered their heart attacks to the effectiveness of treatments.
-With support from Heart & Stroke, her team has identified genes that increase the risk of developing the condition.
+With support from Heart & Stroke donors, her team has identified genes that increase the risk of developing the condition.

-As a heart health advocate, she’s speaking up about her experience because she wants more healthcare professionals to recognize SCAD.
+As a heart health advocate, Sudi is speaking up about her experience because she wants more healthcare professionals to recognize SCAD.
 And she wants more women to be aware that it can strike despite a healthy, active lifestyle.

 “Even if you’re in the best of health, that can get taken away,” she says.

 After everything she has been through, Sudi says, “I wake up feeling amazing every day and I’m so thankful.”
 And she is doing everything she can to beat SCAD.